CurtTilmes/raku-dbpg/README.md

 }
 ```

-The `cursor` method will fetch *N* rows at a time from the server (can be controlled
+The `cursor` method will fetch *N* rows at a time from the server (can
-with the `:fetch` parameter, default to 1,000.
-The `:hash` parameter can be used to
+be controlled with the `:fetch` parameter, defaults to 1,000).
+The
-retrieve hashes for the rows instead of arrays.
+`:hash` parameter can be used to retrieve hashes for the rows instead
+of arrays.

 ```
 for $pg.cursor('select * from foo', fetch => 500, :hash) -> %r